 This topic provides an overview of ApsaraDB RDS for PostgreSQL and describes the related terms.

 ApsaraDB for RDS is a stable, reliable, and scalable online database service.
 It is designed based on the Apsara Distributed File System and high-performance SSD storage media of Alibaba Cloud.
-It supports five database engines: MySQL, SQL Server, PostgreSQL, PPAS (compatible with Oracle), and MariaDB.
+It supports five database engines: MySQL, SQL Server, PostgreSQL, and MariaDB.
 It also provides a complete suite of solutions for various scenarios, such as disaster recovery, backup, restoration, monitoring, and migration.
 These solutions facilitate database operation and maintenance (O&M).
 For more information about the benefits of ApsaraDB for RDS, see Competitive advantages of ApsaraDB RDS instances over self-managed databases.

 For more information about ApsaraDB for RDS, visit the ApsaraDB RDS for MySQL product page.

 Some features or functions that are described in this document may be unavailable.
 For more information, see the specific terms and conditions in your commercial contract.
 This document serves as a user guide that is for reference only.
 No content in this document can constitute any expressed or implied warranty.

 PostgreSQL is an advanced open source database that is compatible with SQL and supports various data types, such as JSON data, IP data, and geometry data.
 PostgreSQL supports basic features, such as transactions, subqueries, multi-version concurrency control (MVCC), and data integrity check.
 In addition to the basic features, PostgreSQL supports the high availability architecture and provides the backup and restoration feature to facilitate database operation and maintenance (O&M).
 PostgreSQL also provides the following advanced features and functions: